skynetapp/Lytepole-Contacts/Contact detail view flow.md

 - Function **showContactDetailView** which takes the input data object and gives to the contacts Detail view.
 - The list data object array will be user id, first name, last name, email, home phone, mobile, work phone.
-- In action, function **showContactDetailView** will be called which displays the tpl page.
+- In action, function **showContactDetailView** from ContactsView.php will be called which displays the tpl page.
-- The display tpl page will be **ContactsDetailView.tpl** in views folder.
+- The display tpl page will be **ContactsNotesViewForm.tpl** in views folder.